 You can change the read/write target individually for each type by using symfony configuration.
 The following options are available:

 - write configs as Symfony Config as YAML files to the configured storage directory

 - write configs to the

 - do not allow to edit/write configs at all

 Storage directory for symfony Config files

-The default storage directory for Symfony Config files is
+The default storage directory for Symfony Config files is defined by

 If there is no read target set, the config of write target is used.